MFairbro1/Recidivism_Prediction/technology.md

 ## Data Cleaning and Analysis
 - Pandas: We are going to be using Pandas to perform data cleaning to drop unnecessary columns and streamline information as needed.
 Encoding will also be done for categorical variables to have them in a numerical format for the machine learning algorithm.
 - SQL: To establish variables and create tables with the raw data.
-- Python: Used for exloratory analysis.
+- Python: Used for exploratory analysis.

 ## Database Storage
 AWS RDS is intended to be used and with the information from SQL tables being relayed into Jupyter notebook